When does the school year start and finish?

 How does one apply to borgå folkakademi?

-Applicants are dealt with immediately and if you are accepted you will be contacted at the latest within two weeks via email.
-Applicants will be dealt with in the order they registered interest, so apply as soon as possible to ensure your study place!
+Applicants are accepted in the order in which they have registered, so apply as soon as possible to secure your study place!

 How long are the study courses?